zesk/build/documentation/source/guide/bin.md

 The included binaries at `bin/build/` are:

-- `bash-build.sh` - Ensures base packages in an operating system exist and loads `Zesk Build` and sets up a `.bashrc` file with any desired configuration
+- `bash-build.sh` - Ensures base packages in an operating system exist and loads `{applicationName}` and sets up a `.bashrc` file with any desired configuration
 - `deprecated.sh` - Run this on your code to update it to the latest.
 May break it, so use source control.
-- `install-bin-build.sh` - Our installer for Zesk Build.
+- `install-bin-build.sh` - Our installer for {applicationName}.
 Run it any time to install or upgrade.
 - `map.sh` - `mapEnvironment` but can operate standalone (can move and run independently of other code)
 - `need-bash.sh` - For Docker image installs which lack bash (usually running `sh`).
 This script enables install of `bash` to run `tools.sh` properly. (used by `alpineContainer` specifically)
 - `repair.sh` - `identicalRepair` with some automatic configuration for your project
-- `tools.sh` - `source` this to load all of Zesk Build.
+- `tools.sh` - `source` this to load all of {applicationName}.
 Run it with a defined function to run that function:
   `bin/build/tools.sh urlFetch 'https://.../'`

 The other binaries at `bin/build/` are:

-- `application.sh` - Copy this to your project to your `bin` directory and create `bin/tools` - loads Zesk Build and your tools
+- `application.sh` - Copy this to your project to your `bin` directory and create `bin/tools` - loads {applicationName} and your tools
 - `developer.sample.sh` - Create your own `bin/developer.sh`
 - `install.sample.sh` - Create your own installer for your code project